corda/corda-docs/content/en/docs/corda-enterprise/4.7/app-upgrade-notes-enterprise.md

 ```

-## Upgrading from Enterprise lower than 4.5
+## Upgrading from Corda Enterprise 3.x

-You can only upgrade to Corda Enterprise 4.7 from versions 4.5 or 4.6.
-If you are on an older version, upgrade to 4.5 and then to 4.7.
+You can only upgrade to Corda Enterprise 4.7 from 4.x.
+To upgrade from 3.x, first upgrade to 4.x and then to 4.7.